nf-core/eager/docs/output.md

 > If you see Poly-G tails, we recommend to turn on FastP poly-G trimming with EAGER.
 See the 'running' documentation page for details.

 #### Per Sequence GC Content
 This line graph shows the number percentage reads (y-axis) with an average percent GC content (y-axis).
 In 'isolate' samples (i.e. majority of the reads should be from the host species of the sample), this should be represented by a sharp peak around the average percent GC content of the reference genome.
 In metagenomic contexts this should be a wide flat distribution with a mean around 50%, however this can be highly

 Things to watch out for:
   * If you see particularly high percent GC content peak with NextSeq/NovaSeq data, you may have lots of PCR duplicates, or poly-G tails from Illumina NextSeq/NovaSeq 2-colour chemistry data (where no flouresence can mean both G or 'no-call').
 Consider re-running EAGER2 using the poly-G trimming option from `fastp` See the 'running' documentation page for details.

 #### Per Base N Content
 This line graph shows you the average numbers of Ns found across all reads of a sample.
 Ns can be caused for a variety of reasons such as low-confidence base call, or the base has been masked.
 The lines should be very low (as close to 0 as possible) and generally be flat across the whole read.
 Increases in Ns may reflect in HiSeq data issues of the last cycles running out of chemistry.

 > **NB:** Publicly downloaded data may have extremely high N contents across all reads.
 These normally come from 'masked' reads that may have originally be, for example, from a human sample for microbial analysis where the consent for publishing of the host DNA was not given.
 In these cases you do not need to worry about this plot.

 #### Sequence Duplication Levels
+This plot is some-what similar to looking at duplication rate or 'cluster factor' of mapped reads.
+In this case however FastQC takes the sequences of the first 100 thousand reads of a library, and looks to see how often a read sequence is repeated in the rest of the library.

+A good library should have very low rates of duplication (vast majority of reads having a duplication rate of 1) - suggesting 'high complexity' or lots of unique reads and useful data.
+This is represented as a steep drop in the line plot and possible a very small curve at about a duplication rate of 2 or 3 and then remaining at ~0 for higher duplication rates.

+Note that good libraries may sometimes have small peaks at high duplication levels.
+This maybe due to free-adapters (with no inserts), or mono-nucleotide reads (e.g. GGGGG in NextSeq/NovaSeq data).

+Bad libraries which have extremely low input DNA (so during amplification the same molecules been amplified repeatly), or a good library that has been erroneously over-amplified will show very high duplication levels - so a very slowly decreasing curve.
+Alternatively, if your library construction failed and many adapters were not ligated to insert molecules, a high duplication rate may be caused by these free-adapters (see 'Overrepresnted sequences' for more information).

+> Amplicon librares such as for 16S rRNA analysis may appear here as having high duplication rates and these peaks can be ignored.
+This can be verified if no contaminants are found in the 'Overrepresented sequences' section.

 #### Overrepresented sequences
+After identifying duplicates (see the previous section), a table will be displayed in the 'Overrepresented sequences' section of the report.
+This is an attempt by FastQC to check to see if the duplicates identified match common contaminants such as free adapters or mono-nucleotide reads.

+You can then use this table help inform you in identification where the problem occured in the construction and sequencing of this library.
+E.g. if you have high duplication rates but no identified contaminants, this suggests over-amplification of reads rather than left over adapters.

 #### Adapter Content
+This plot shows the percentage of reads (y-axis), which has an adapter starting at a particular position along a read (x-axis).
+There can be muliple lines per sample as each line represents a particular adapter.

+It is common in aDNA libraries to see very rapid increases in the proportion of reads with an adapter 'early on' in the read, as by nature aDNA molecules are fragmented and very short.
+Palaeolithic samples can have reads as short as 25bp, so sequences can already start having adapters 25bp into a read.

+This can already give you an indication on the authenticity of your library - as if you see very low proportions of reads with adapters this suggests long insert molecules that are less likely to derive from a 'true' aDNA library.
+On the flipside, if you are working with modern DNA - it can give an indication of over-sonication if you have artificially fragmented your reads to lower than your target molecule length.

 ### FastP

 ### AdapterRemoval

 #### Background
 AdapterRemoval a tool that does the post-sequencing clean up of your sequencing reads.
 It performs the following functions
   - 'Merges' (or 'collapses') forward and reverse reads of Paired End data